chzelada/chzelada.github.io/_posts/2019-09-17-bayesian-bandit.md

 |2 | 10 | 6 |

-For the first add we have a ctr of 0.5
+For the first ad we have a ctr of 0.5

-> How sure you are that, if you get 1000 impressions to this ad.
+> How sure you are that if you get 1000 impressions to this ad.
 The conversion rate will continue to be 0.5

-Based on experience alone we know that calculating conversion rates with only 10 impressions has a lot of noise.
+Based on experience alone, we know that calculating conversion rates with only ten impressions have a lot of noise.